xlladdins/xll/docs/Excel4MacrosE-G.md

     > that carries out an action, use the form "ELSE, IF(logical\_test),
     > and END.IF" in place of "ELSE.IF(logical\_test)."

->
+> &nbsp;

 For more information about ELSE, ELSE.IF, END.IF, and IF, and for examples of these functions, see form 2 of the IF function.

 **Related Functions**

-ELSE   Specifies an action to take if an IF function returns FALSE
+ELSE&nbsp;&nbsp;&nbsp;Specifies an action to take if an IF function returns FALSE

-END.IF   Ends a group of macro functions started with an IF statement
+END.IF&nbsp;&nbsp;&nbsp;Ends a group of macro functions started with an IF statement

-IF   Specifies an action to take if a logical test is TRUE
+IF&nbsp;&nbsp;&nbsp;Specifies an action to take if a logical test is TRUE

 Return to [top](#E)